OSpaulitz/PartnerSprint2/README.md

 Hello.
 This is the first attempt.
+Those files did not work but are here for posterity.

 The first attempt at the microservice was a lot of trial and error.
 The final push uses my partners driver.py and a trial database to test that the microservice works.